yashas-super-boss-77/Validate_Annotations_YOLO/readme.md

-# Annotations to pdf converter
+# Annotations Validator (YOLO)

-This converts the annotations (YOLO) done in any software into pdf so that it can be helpful for anyone who wish to validate the annotations
+This converts the annotations (YOLO) into pdf so that it can be helpful for anyone who wish to validate the annotations.
+It will take the images and labels as input directory and produce a pdf with annotations market.
+This will help the validator to just go through the pdf and validate the annotations.
+Otherwise who will go install the annotator in their systems and run the code, solve the dependencies and then load the image dir and then labels dir, all hectic.
+This code written by me (and chatgpt) will avoid all that hasle.

 ## Installation